 DRAW: (1) The poker form where players are given the opportunity to replace cards in the hand.
 In some places like California, the word "draw" is used referring to draw high, and draw low is called "lowball."
 (2) The act of replacing cards in the hand.
 (3) The point in the deal where replacing is done is called "the draw."

 FACECARD: A king, queen, or jack.

-FIXED LIMIT: In limit poker, any betting structure in which the amount of the bet on each particular round is pre-set.
+FIXED LIMIT: In limit poker, a betting structure where the bet size on each round is pre-set.

 FLASHED CARD: A card that is partially exposed.